dittowords/ditto-react-demo/README.md

 The `useTranslation` hook and all i18next features work the same way regardless of which approach you use.

 ## Running the App 🛠
-Note: This section is a WIP.
-Running locally may not work.

 To run the sample app locally: